-HUNGER FREE AMERICA (formerly known as the New York City Coalition Against Hunger) is a national nonprofit group building a nonpartisan, grassroots membership movement to enact the policies and programs needed to end domestic hunger and ensure that all Americans have sufficient access to nutritious food.
+HUNGER FREE AMERICA (formerly known as the New York City Coalition Against Hunger) is a national nonprofit group building a nonpartisan, grass-roots membership movement to enact the policies and programs needed to end domestic hunger and ensure that all Americans have sufficient access to nutritious food.

 In 2016, The New York City Coalition Against Hunger changed its name to Hunger Free America in order to better convey our national anti-hunger programs.
 During that time, Hunger Free America also intensified our work in New York City, which is being carried out under the name Hunger Free New York City, a division of Hunger Free America.